MichaelBarney/LinkFree/README.md

 ## How to see statistics?

-You can use any statiscs platform of your choosing that is based on client javascript.
+You can use any statistics platform of your choosing that is based on client javascript.
 We recommend the following:

 - [Amplitude](https://amplitude.com/homepage)
 - [Hotjar](https://www.hotjar.com/)